 The Wim Hof method is a series of breathing exercises that results in your ability to hold your breath for progressively longer periods of time.

 It is probably the safest and most accessible way of creating intermittent hypoxia without needing any expensive equipment.

-Initially you hyperoxygenate by breathing in more air that you breath out, then hold your breath for as long you comfortably can.
+Initially you hyperoxygenate by breathing in more air that you breath out, then hold your breath after full expiration for as long you comfortably can.
 To complete the routine you take one big inhalation known as the recovery breath that resets you back to normoxia.

 This is very much the same thing as Bhastrika followed by Nisshesha rechaka.

 This means you also go through a period of normoxia and hypoxia during the process that is repeated for around 30 minutes once a day, with the addition of a period of hyperoxia.